zanderson3j/dark_arts/README.md

 ### Labs

 There were several labs this week.
-The first few were simply practicing using Yara to develope signatures.
+The first few were simply practicing using Yara to develop signatures.
 The last one wrapped up the unit by asking us to identify one piece of malware amoung black and white samples, analyze it, and write a post describing it.

 _Yara_

 I found the first Yara labs fairly straightforward, although coming up with signatures by hand is a bit tedious.
 The third lab was very tricky since there were way more files and the commonalities were more obfuscated.

 _Blog_

+Investigator: Zachary Anderson
+Date/Time: January 29 2016 / 11pm EST
+Malware Hash: 00670F2B9631D0F97C7CFC6C764DD9D9
+Yara Signature:
+Analysis: This file hash is considered malicious (https://www.agicssecurity.com/en/filereport/00670f2b9631d0f97c7cfc6c764dd9d9/) and is known as hau.exe.
+Using FileInsight we can see that it begins with the characters MZ which means it is an executable.
+I also found several suspicious web addresses and commands for an executable called qusla.exe.

+I copied the file to my desktop and changed its name to bad with no extension.
+I then ran Cuckoo via analyzer.py on the command line while fakenet was was also executing.
+It put 4 csv files into the Cuckoo logs and added a file called Dx.bat and and Internet Explorer icon to the desktop.

+The csv file with the logs for 'bad' showed that it changed the registry and did some things on the filesystem.
+This suggests that it was making itself persistent through reboots and possibly searching for information on the computer.
+The logs also showed it tries doing something with qusla.exe and Dx.bat.

+The other log files were for reg.exe, cmd.exe, and attrib.exe.
+I saw bad use the attrib command in FileInsight to change permissions for qusla.exe.
+The logs seem to also mainly do things on the filesystem.

+I didn't find anything suspicious from FakeNet.
+It looked like maybe the only things it caught were from Cuckoo doing something since it had something about python.

+I found using just Cuckoo to be more challenging than the other tools for analysis.
+Using the logs and FileInsight, I suspect that this sample creates an Internet Explorer icon on the desktop that will lead to a malicious site.
+The files qulsa.exe and Dx.bat, or perhaps other executables, may work together to gather information that could be collected when those sites are visited.
+The community definitely agrees this is a malicious file (https://www.agicssecurity.com/en/filereport/00670f2b9631d0f97c7cfc6c764dd9d9/) and should not be executed.

 ### Final Thoughts